-Effective April 1, 2022, NMIC entered into a reinsurance agreement with a broad panel of third-party reinsurers that provides for aggregate excess-ofloss reinsurance coverage on a defined portfolio of mortgage insurance policies primarily written between October 1, 2021, and March 31, 2022 (the 2022-1 XOL Transaction).
-Under the agreement, NMIC retains \$133.4 million first layer aggregate loss exposure on covered policies and the reinsurers then provide second layer loss protection up to a defined reinsurance coverage amount.
-The reinsurance coverage amount is set to approximate the PMIERs minimum required assets of the reference pool and decreases from the inception of the agreement over a ten-year period in the event the PMIERs minimum required assets of the pool decline.
-The outstanding reinsurance coverage amount under the 2022-1 XOL Transaction was \$286.6 million as of June 30, 2022.
+NMIC is a party to two excess-of-loss reinsurance agreements with broad panels of third-party reinsurers - the 2022-1 XOL Transaction, effective April 1, 2022, and the 2022-2 XOL Transaction, effective July 1, 2022 - which we refer to collectively as the XOL Transactions.
+Each XOL Transaction provides NMIC with aggregate excess-of-loss reinsurance coverage on a defined portfolio of mortgage insurance policies.
+Under each agreement, NMIC retains a first layer of aggregate loss exposure on covered policies and the reinsurers then provide second layer loss protection up to a defined reinsurance coverage amount.
+The reinsurance coverage amount of each XOL Transaction is set to approximate the PMIERs minimum required assets of its reference pool and decreases from the inception of each respective agreement over a ten-year period in the event the PMIERs minimum required assets of the pool declines.
 NMIC retains losses in excess of the outstanding reinsurance coverage amount.